openequella/openequella.github.io/guides/DynamicCollectionsGuide.md

 * OAI-PMH Set—allow resources to be returned as virtual sets with an OAI-PMH endpoint.
 * Harvester Collection—allow resources in this collection to be harvested.

-*NOTE: Dynamic collections are always available for the purpose of building catalogues, using the EQUELLA Content Exchange Store function.*
+*NOTE: Dynamic collections are always available for the purpose of building catalogues, using the openEQUELLA Content Exchange Store function.*

 ### Item Filtering